Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects

-Upon entering their respective secondary schools, 5860 (from 139 classrooms) out of 7649 students (from 179 classrooms) were \textbf{randomly} assigned to classrooms.
+Upon entering their respective secondary schools, 5860 (from 139 classrooms) out of 7649 students (from 179 classrooms) were \textbf{randomly} assigned to classrooms, as indicated by \textit{a survey question } in CEPS.
 This natural experiment setup helps generate exogenous variation in data.
 Exploiting this data-generating property, we construct instrumental variables for causal inference analysis.
 To keep our input data consistent for all three steps, we use these 5860 students' data (1) as the training set for PeerNN, (2) to estimate peer effect, and (3) to design classroom assignments.
 The rest of the 1789 students who are non-randomly assigned to classrooms are used as test data for PeerNN.